openstack-archive/charm-plumgrid-gateway/README.md

         neutron-plugin: "plumgrid"
         plumgrid-virtual-ip: "192.168.100.250"

-The "external-interface" config parameter should be the interface that will provide external connectivity.
+The "external-interfaces" config parameter should be the interfaces that will provide external connectivity on each of the gateway nodes.
+Should be provided as a json in a string with hostname and interface names.
 Provide the source repo path for PLUMgrid Debs in 'install_sources' and the corresponding keys in 'install_keys'.
 The virtual IP passed on in the neutron-api charm has to be same as the one passed in the plumgrid-director charm.